 About this listing

-This is an opportunity to have an authentic Costa Rican experience: Eat typical food, see wildlife and farms before commercialization changes them and most importantly, experience the local people's kindness that defines Costa Rica.
+This is an opportunity to have an authentic Costa Rican experience: Eat typical food at my Tia Lidia's new restaurant: Cevichera Flores, see wildlife and farms before commercialization changes them and most importantly, experience the local people's kindness that defines Costa Rica.
+We also have a gated parking spot for guests.

 This is an opportunity to have an authentic Costa Rican experience.
 Eat typical food, eat at the restaurants only the locals know about, see wild life and traditional farms before commercialization changes them forever.
 You'll have opportunities to visit local farms, my parent's organic shade grown coffee plantation in the mountains of San Ramon, and simply experience the natural beauty, delicious food, and most importantly, the local people's kindness that defines Costa Rica.

-My family owns a property with two houses that is located in almost the exact center of Costa Rica, only 15 minutes away from Juan Santa Maria International Airport.
-My Tia Lidia and her family live in one house, and the other has 3 bedrooms available for rent.
+My family owns a property with two houses and a restaurant that is located in almost the exact center of Costa Rica, only 15 minutes away from Juan Santa Maria International Airport.
+My Tia Lidia and her family live in one house, and we rent this one to guests.

 The house is a fully furnished 3 bedroom, 2 bath ranch house with a large front porch with rocking chairs.
 It is fully stocked with sofas, benches, dining counter for up to 10, utensils, plates, glasses, oven, microwave, rice cooker, pots, pans, etc. There is wifi for you to use, and the showers are equipped with hot water (which is not standard for Costa Rica).